Mennonite

 Scope and Content

 The fonds consists of a revised manuscript containing a series of questions and detailed answers based on the Mennonite catechism used by the Conference of Mennonites in Canada at that time.
 Wichert regarded the catechism as a general guide, but added much explanatory and interpretive information.
-He compiled the manuscript after years of catachism instruction during the time when he served as elder.
+He compiled the manuscript after years of catechism instruction during the time when he served as elder.
 It documents the thinking, understanding and interpretation of Mennonite theology at those times, and provides insights into what Mennonite young people, at least those in the Vineland United Mennonite Church and other churches affiliated with the Conference of Mennonites in Canada, were taught.

-Wichert submitted an early version of the maniscript to the Education and Publications board of the conference of Mennonites in Canada in July of 1955.
+Wichert submitted an early version of the manuscript to the Education and Publications board of the conference of Mennonites in Canada in July of 1955.
 It was reviewed and parts of it were revised, mainly by adding additional scripture references.
 In 1956, in anticipation of possible publication, the revised manuscript was made available for further constructive criticism and corrections.
 It was never published, but provides insights into the thinking and teaching of an influential Mennonite leader.

 Donated by Ted Regehr.